 Inaugurated in 2018, the Istanbul Airport (IST) is the newest airport in Istanbul.
 It took over all passenger flights from the old Istanbul Ataturk Airport, which is now closed and only used for cargo and maintenance services.

 The Istanbul Airport is located in the Çatalca-Göktürk-Arnavutköy area, about 38 km (23.5 miles) from Taksim and 41 km (25.4 miles) from Sultanahmet.
 It is on the European side of Turkey, unlike the SAW Airport, which is located on the Asian side.

 Public Transportation From Istanbul Airport to City Center

 There are many options to get from the new Istanbul Airport to the city center, but none is as affordable as utilizing Istanbul’s excellent public transportation system.
 But before we decide which bus to hop on (or metro), you need to purchase an Istanbulkart!

 Getting An Istanbulkart At The Istanbul Airport

-The Istanulkart is an indispensable card when it comes to mastering public transportation in Istanbul.
-Basically, it is a reusable contactless stored valued card where you can put money on it and use it to pay a fare on public transportation.
+The Istanbulkart is an indispensable card when it comes to mastering public transportation in Istanbul.
+Basically, it is a reusable contactless stored valued card that you can put money on it and use to pay a fare on public transportation.

 As you cannot pay with cash on public transportation, it is something you must have if you want to take buses, trams, ferries, or metros.
 It is even used to pay for using public restrooms.

-That is why it is important to purchase an Istabulkart the moment you get off your flight!
+No matter how long is your Istanbul itinerary, it is important to purchase an Istabulkart the moment you get off your flight!
 Luckily, there are Istanbulkart vending machines where you can purchase your own.

 Unfortunately, the Istanbulkart vending machines only accept Turkish Liras.
 That means you must exchange some local currency at the airport or take out some Turkish Lira from the ATM.